 St Margaret’s Weekly Schedule During the COVID 19 Pandemic

-St Margaret's Academy Class 6:30 - 7:30 PM.
-For more information click HERE
+St Margaret's Academy Class - Zoom Link: HERE

 Worship 8 AM - To Reserve your spot click HERE